 Stony Brook University Hospital strives to ensure that our patients are cared for in every regard.
 We take great pride in the excellence of the clinical outcomes we deliver; and, we also recognize that the quality of our patient’s experience is impacted on many levels including the ease with which you are able to understand and navigate the financial aspects of your care.

-To assist our patients in understanding our standard charges, each year, we have provided via our website a listing of the average charges for the most common Inpatient Diagnostic Related Groups, Outpatient procedures, imaging and laboratory tests performed here at Stony Brook.
-Effective January 1, 2019, this information takes on a new format as the Centers for Medicare and Medicaid Services (CMS) now requires hospitals to make public 1) a list of our standard charges via the Internet in a machine readable format and 2) a list of Standard Charges By DRG.
+To assist our patients in understanding our standard charges, we have provided via our website a listing of the average charges for the most common Inpatient Diagnostic Related Groups, Outpatient procedures, imaging and laboratory tests performed here at Stony Brook.

-The list of all standard charges (Charge Master) below includes a description for all items and services the hospital provides.
+You can view the list of all standard charges (Charge Master) below which includes a description for all items and services the hospital provides.

 The list of standard charges by Diagnostic Related Group (DRG) reflects CMS’ reporting of Stony Brook’s historic average charges grouped by the Inpatient Medicare Reimbursement Group assigned.
 Actual charges are based upon an individual’s specific needs and may differ significantly from the historic average charges.
 CMS Assignment to a DRG serves as the basis for calculating the hospital’s Medicare payment for an Inpatient stay and is based upon a patient’s severity of illness as evidenced by coded diagnoses and procedures.